tiiuae/sbomnix/README.md

 $ cd sbomnix
 $ nix run .#sbomnix -- --help
 ```
-Similarly, you can run `nixgraph` with `nix run github:tiiuae/sbomnix#nixgraph --  --help`

 See the full list of supported flake targets by running `nix flake show`.

 ### Running from Nix Development Shell